cojen/Boxtin/README.md

 - `findStatic`
 - `findVirtual`

-### IllegalCallerException

-When a thread is started by directly overriding the `run` method, no caller frame exists, and so an `IllegalCallerException` is thrown.
-This doesn't happen if the `run` method is in an unnamed module, because unnamed modules cannot have target-side checks applied to them.

-Currently, the only way to prevent this problem with named modules is to create a special rule for allowing the primordial method.
-One option is to capture the caller frame that invoked the start method, and save it in a special field.
-When the run method is called and it has no caller, check the caller of the start method.
-This technique requires special logic to determine if the class extends Thread, but the transform won't work if the class is already loaded -- the special field cannot be added.
+Methods defined by `AccessibleObject` which enable access to class members are denied by the standard rules.
+Attempting to call `setAccessible` causes an `InaccessibleObjectException` to be thrown.
+Calling `trySetAccessible` does nothing, and instead the caller gets a result of `false`.

 ## Object methods

 The common `hashCode`, `equals`, and `toString` methods cannot be denied, even when done so explicitly.
 This makes it easier to deny all methods in a class without breaking these fundamental operations.
+Even if these operations could be denied, the caller check would be bypassed when they're invoked by any of the classes in the `java.base` module.